Dr. Brent Engelberg can provide comprehensive periodontal therapy for treating the various symptoms of gum disease and restoring your dental health.

 Maintaining the health of your gums is the key to enjoying a lifetime of optimal dental health.
 Gum disease affects approximately 75% of adults at some point in their lives and remains the leading cause of tooth loss today.

-Routine dental care provides the opportunity for our staff to spot the early signs of gum disease during a periodontal screening.
-Spotting the signs early on can significantly reduce the risk of permanent damage as a result of advanced periodontal disease.
+Routine dental care allows our staff to spot the early signs of gum disease during a periodontal screening.
+Spotting the signs early on can significantly reduce the risk of permanent damage due to advanced periodontal disease.

 Understanding and recognizing the signs of gum disease can prevent progression and possible damage to teeth and gums.
 Common signs and symptoms can include: